 Hours: 6:45 a.m. – 4 p.m. (no entry after 2 p.m.) ; Wednesday – Sunday, closed Mondays and Tuesdays

-Price: $3 for parking (cash only); $12 for entry (children 12 and under, active military and Hawaii residents get in for FREE); $20-$40 for snorkel gear - (CURRENTLY UNAVAILABLE DUE TO COVID 19 - bring your own gear or rent nearby)
+Price: $3 for parking, cash only ($1 for Hawaii residents); $25 for entry (children 12 and under, active military and Hawaii residents get in for FREE); $20-$40 for snorkel gear - available at the beach level

 Hanauma Bay, Oahu; Photo by Turnstange, CC BY-SA 3.0 via Wikimedia Commons